Broker Resources

 We will only collect, use, and disclose as much personal information as we require to fulfill the purposes for which the personal information is being collected, unless we are required or permitted by law to collect additional information.

-In circumstances where MCAN is required by law to collect SINs, for example in respect of term deposit accounts or for MCAN employees, we will require Individuals to provide their SINs.
+In circumstances where MCAN is required by law to collect SINs, for example in respect of term deposit accounts, we will require Individuals to provide their SINs.
 In certain circumstances, for example to assist us to verify Individual’s credit related information, provision of SINs is optional, though in some circumstances alternative information may be required to verify identity or may otherwise be required in order to provide a particular product or service.

 In addition, we may collect personal information in connection with our mortgage financing or other financial services through the use of a mortgage commitment letter or a credit application during the credit application and review process.